Table of Contents

 At UVA, and across the Atlantic in Padua, Italy, Kovatchev and Claudio Cobelli, were collaborating to develop a simulator—a computer model—representing 300 different metabolic systems that allowed them to test scores of real-life scenarios, such as creating scores of different types of meals with varying carbs, different forms of exercise for different periods, and then testing multiple different algorithms to see, among other things, how much time the simulated “people” were in range, what risks emerged, and how many hypoglycemic events occurred.
 The idea was to prove to the FDA that these simulated models were an accurate substitute for testing artificial pancreas algorithms in humans not animals.

 In January 2008 the FDA accepted the simulator as a substitute for animal testing.
 Three months later, Kovatchev’s team started an in-hospital human trial at UVA.
 Cobelli and a third colleague, Eric Renard in France, quickly followed suit.
-“The simulator saved at least five years of animal studies because we didn’t have require an algorithm to be tested in an animal model to be deemed safe and effective before going into human studies,” said JDRF’s Dutta.
+“The simulator saved at least five years of animal studies because we didn’t require an algorithm to be tested in an animal model to be deemed safe and effective before going into human studies,” said JDRF’s Dutta.
 “That entire chunk was eliminated thanks to Boris and Claudio.”

 Also, in 2008, Weinzimer and Tamborlane at Yale published results of a first in human study of 17 adolescents using a rudimentary but nonetheless fully automated closed loop system.
 They reported that “closed loop glucose control using an external sensor and insulin pump provides a means to achieve near-normal glucose control in youth with T1D during the overnight period.”
 When the team presented their findings at a JDRF research summit, “people were literally crying,” Weinzimer recalled.